invaderjon/demo/README.md

 This project officially supports Windows 7 and Ubuntu 16.04+.

 ## Completed Demo List ###
-These are the demos that are completed and can be built and run successfully.
+These are the demos that are completed and can be built and run successfully:
  * demo1 - Simple Blinn-Phong Renderer

+### In Progress Demo List ###
+These are the demos that are currently being worked on:
+ * demo2 - Skinned Model Rendering (UV Mapping)

 ## Requirements ##